CHIEF WARRANT OFFICER 5 DANIEL CROSS

 Like most Soldiers, I’ve read the articles and seen the posters that say, “Seat Belts Save Lives.”
 But I never really thought I would be involved in an accident.
 That all changed when I was in a life-threatening two-vehicle collision in Kuwait.
 I now know firsthand the value of wearing a seat belt.

 After getting him clear of the vehicle, I went back to help the driver.
-By this time, there were Soldiers coming from the buses that were next to us at the intersection.
+By this time, there were Soldiers coming from the buses at the intersection to assist.
 They were able to help carry the contractor away from the burning vehicle.
 Within a few minutes, the vehicle was engulfed in flames.
 Shortly thereafter, an Army ambulance arrived at the scene to take us to the hospital.
 The contractor was admitted with a broken ankle, while the NCO and I were released after being examined.

 After this accident, two things became very clear to me.
 First, seat belts saved our lives.
 Second, defensive driving could have prevented this accident.
 As we approached the intersection in the right lane, we could not see because the buses to our left blocked our view.
 In our case, we had the green light.
-Unfortunately, there is always someone who thinks he or she can beat the light.
-That may have been the attitude of the tractor-trailer driver.
+Unfortunately, there is always someone who thinks they can beat the traffic light.
+That may have been the tractor-trailer driver’s attitude.
 If we’d driven more defensively, we would have slowed down so we could see past the buses before entering the intersection.
 We may have been able to stop and avoid the accident.

 The one thing we did do right that day was buckle up.
-Always wear your seat belt whenever you’re in a vehicle.
+Always wear your seat belt whenever you’re in a vehicle, both on and off duty.
 You never know when it’s going to save your life.